Mineral Wealth & Electrification:

 Click to expand.

-There are of course other mechanisms through which Guinea maintains value from mining, such as state ownership.
+There are also other mechanisms through which Guinea maintains value from mining, such as state ownership.
 Compagnie des Bauxites de Guinee (CBG), a joint venture between Alcoa, Rio Tinto, Dadco Investments, and the Government of Guinea, which has 49% ownership, maintains a significant share of production.
-Guinea has also been making strides to increase royalty revenue by implementing a reference price to counter underpricing and is also working with the Extractive Industries Transparency Initiative, the Natural Resource Governance Institute, and civil society to address corruption.
+Guinea has also been making strides to increase public revenues by implementing a reference price to counter underpricing and is also working with the Extractive Industries Transparency Initiative, the Natural Resource Governance Institute, and civil society to address corruption.
+Notably, Guinea’s reference price serves as a safe harbor for transfer pricing to protect corporate income tax revenues; royalties are already tied to the LME Aluminum price.

 In practice, royalty rate design can vary across a range of characteristics with key implications for value capture.
 For example, Brazil takes its royalty on net revenue, i.e. the mineral sales revenue less taxes levied on revenue, insurance, and freight costs.
 Chile utilizes a blended ad-valorem component and an operating margin component specific to company size, according to their level of sales and the minerals exploited.
 In Mining royalties: a global study of their impact on investors, government, and civil society, Otto et al. (World Bank, 2006) built a representative nickel mine project and solved for the royalty rate that would generate $20 million in revenue across a range of designs, demonstrating both the complexities and implications for value capture: